-Advocating for Our Members
+Advocating for Members with Special Circumstances

 Once the initial shock wears off, the challenges of a being diagnosed with a critical medical condition can be overwhelming.
 What are the choices?
 What's covered?
 What's next?

 - Obtaining pre-authorizations and prior approvals

 - Navigating health care networks and managing physician referrals